 - What is your return policy?

-The Gordian Group (TGG) reserves all rights to refuse or deny any individual's attendance at, or participation in, its seminars for any reason whatsoever, including without limitation as a result of the individual's affiliation or suspected affiliation with any competitor of TGG.
-If TGG determines that an individual should not attend or participate in a seminar after such individual has paid to attend or participate in the seminar, the individual's payment will be refunded.
+Gordian reserves all rights to refuse or deny any individual's attendance at, or participation in, its seminars for any reason whatsoever, including without limitation as a result of the individual's affiliation or suspected affiliation with any competitor of Gordian.
+If Gordian determines that an individual should not attend or participate in a seminar after such individual has paid to attend or participate in the seminar, the individual's payment will be refunded.

 - When will my order be delivered?

 Standard delivery orders received before 8 a.m.
 EST will ship out that day, depending on the availability of the items.
 Orders received after 8 a.m. will begin to be processed the following business day, and are shipped thereafter according to the chosen shipping method.

 Assembly prices are comprised of unit prices from the RSMeans database.
 Some of our hardcopy books have a System Components table under the illustration, which shows a representation of what is included in the system and the quantity and unit of these components.
 This list of components is usually for the item on the first line of the following cost table.
 As the sizes or types in the cost table vary, so do the actual components sizes and quantities.

 - What is the difference between the RSMeans Light Commercial and the RSMeans Square Foot Cost books?

 By looking inside the back cover at the table entitled Installing Contractor's Overhead and Profit the user can read at Column A (upper left corner) that the Square Foot Cost Data is based on Union labor while the Light Commercial Cost Data is based on Open Shop labor.

 - I am using the Mechanical title, and I am having trouble locating a specific line item.

 RSMeans has a number of Engineers who can help you if you run into a situation like this.
 Call our customer service department at 800-448-8182 and we will get you to the person you need to talk to.